Take a look back at more than 100 different flooring options from the middle of the 20th century!

 The super-popular floor in the ’50s — grey & white marbled neutral style.
-Apparently, it would work with any color of kitchen decor.
+Apparently, people thought it would work with any color of kitchen decor.

 “New vinyl plastic-coated floor and wall coverings.
 If you’ve dreamed of a kitchen — or bath or nursery — that will stay gay, sparkling, and fresh as the day it was finished, then cover your floors with Sandran, your walls with Sandura-Wall from Montgomery Ward.”